Sextortion Ransomware: Protecting Your Privacy and Digital Well-Being

 2. Enable Two-Factor Authentication (2FA): Activate 2FA whenever possible to add an extra layer of security to your accounts.

-3. Be Cautious with Sharing Personal Information: Avoid sharing sensitive personal information on public forums or social media platforms, such as your home address or phone number.
+3. Be Cautious When Sharing Personal Information: Avoid sharing sensitive personal information, such as your home address or phone number, on public forums or social media platforms.

 4. Limit Data Exposure: Adjust privacy settings on social media profiles to restrict the visibility of personal information to only trusted connections.